verbb/formie/docs/guides/submissions-workflows/run-custom-code-on-page-submit-or-form-submit.md

-# Run PHP on Next vs when the form is finished
+# Run custom code on page submit or form submit

 Every page POST walks the same submission pipeline.
-Next is not a different stage from final submit — both use `submit` mode, and both post `submitAction=submit`.
+Submitting a page is not a different stage from submitting the form — both use `submit` mode, and both post `submitAction=submit`.
 Completeness is the outcome of page flow: if there is another reachable page, the submission stays incomplete; if this was the last **visible** page (later pages may be hidden by conditions), it becomes complete.

 Use the two public hooks below.
 You do not need `EVENT_AFTER_TASK` or a custom stage for these cases.